iron-fish/website/blog/2023-02-28-testnet-rewards.md

 tags: [ironfish, mainnet, testnet, rewards, tokens]
 ---

 ### Note: This article is outdated.
 The deadline for all users to complete KYC is now April 14, 2023.
-For more, please see: https://ironfish.network/blog/2023/03/13/mainnet-date
+For more, please see our [March 13, 2023 mainnet update](https://ironfish.network/blog/2023/03/13/mainnet-date).

 The Iron Fish Incentivized Testnet is coming to an end.
 We've seen incredible participation and are so excited to take this next step with you.